 Hit and run driver crashes into gas station pump, setting it ablaze early Wednesday

-According to a representative with the Baton Rouge Fire Department, first responders were summoned to a gas station near Beechwood Drive and Evangeline Street to extinguish the blaze.
+According to a representative with the Baton Rouge Fire Department, first responders were summoned to a Circle K gas station near Beechwood Drive and Evangeline Street, to extinguish the blaze.

 The April 21 collision and ensuing fire occurred sometime before 6 a.m., and officials say the driver fled.

+The fire was extinguished by 7 a.m., and officers with the Baton Rouge Police Department were also on scene due to the nature of the incident.

-Authorities are classifying the incident as a hit and run, and say it remains under investigation.
+Authorities are classifying the collision as a hit and run, and they've opened an investigation into the incident.

 They add that surveillance footage showed a light-colored SUV hit the pump, back up, and immediately drive away.
 Police say the vehicle appeared to be silver, but this cannot be confirmed.